sharifmarat/technical_blog/content/articles/microsoft_certification/index.md

 Since the exam cannot be rescheduled or even cancelled less than 24 hours before the start, I wanted to express my frustration and notify the exam people that I won't be able to join.
 So I contacted the exam center through the online chat:

 ```
-Marat: Hi.
+Mr.T: Hi.
 I have an Azure exam scheduled for tomorrow.
       Just found funny statement: "All Linux/Unix based
       Operating Systems are strictly prohibited."
       Is this a joke?
 I though that we were talking about
       Azure clouds in which a lot of Linux services are running.
       Microsoft "surpises" again.
 I don't care about refund
       as it was a company voucher, but that is just the feedback.
       Thank you.
-......: Hi.
+.....: Hi.
 I would be happy to help you with that.
        There are system requirements decided by the Microsoft.
-......: Therefore, if there is any difference with that please
+.....: Therefore, if there is any difference with that please
        contact Microsoft directly in this concern.
-Marat: I understand that there are reasons :) Anyway, if you can
+Mr.T: I understand that there are reasons :) Anyway, if you can
       cancel the exam so that no one will be wasting time
       waiting for me to join tomorrow, I guess that's the best to do.
-......: I can see that you are scheduled for AZ-900 exam in English
+.....: I can see that you are scheduled for AZ-900 exam in English
        via Online (Internet Based Test)
-Marat: yes, but I guess I cannot dail in from Linux
+Mr.T: yes, but I guess I cannot dail in from Linux
-......: I have checked and the exam can neither be canceled
+.....: I have checked and the exam can neither be canceled
        nor rescheduled within 24 hours from the scheduled appointment.
-Marat: I saw that as well, but I just wanted to notify that
+Mr.T: I saw that as well, but I just wanted to notify that
       I won't be able to dial in.
 If that's fine for you - also fine for me
-......: The exam cannot be rescheduled or cancelled
+.....: The exam cannot be rescheduled or cancelled
-......: Is there anything else I can assist you with today?
+.....: Is there anything else I can assist you with today?
-Marat: No, thank you
+Mr.T: No, thank you
 Info: Thank you for contacting Pearson VUE Live Chat.
 Have a great day!
 ```